2025 MIT STAMP Workshop

 Hotels

-We are not reserving hotel room blocks because better prices can be found on the Internet than the hotels are willing to give us.
+We are not reserving hotel room blocks because better prices can be found online than the hotels are willing to give us.
 Some nearby hotels:

 Within a block or two of the workshop: